mwmlln/tails-on-trails/README.md

   **Navigation menu** - The navigation menu is clear and consistent throughout the site to provide the users for easy navigation

+  **Landing page** - The landing page has a bfief description of the purpose of the site

+  **Forum list** - Provide both registered and unregistered user to view the list of the post summaries

+  **Post detail page** -  The users who are registered and logged in can view the detailed of the post and interact by making a comment or press Like

+  **Member Page** - Registered users can see the list of the registered members

   **Profile Page** - Registered users can share their brief information about themselves for other registered user to view

-  **Post list** - Provide both registered and unregistered user to view the list of the post summaries

-  **Post detail page** -  The users who are registered and logged in can view the detailed of the post and interact by making a comment or press Like
+  **Create/Edit post Page** - Registered users can create a post to share thier experience on a nature trail

+  **Delete post Page** - Registered users can delete their own post

-  **Admin page** - This page is restricted to the site administrator and is used to approve the posts and comments to ensure all the posts and comments appears in the site is not inappropriate for the safe use.
+  **Admin page** - This page is restricted to the site administrator and is used to approve the posts and comments for the safe use of the site to ensure all the posts and comments appears in the site is not inappropriate.

   **About the site page** – Information on the site provided in this page.
 Users can find out here which page is accessible for registered members only.